Unique archive provides new opportunities for researchers

 Available for research

-A neat archive is easier to move around in.
-But the greatest benefit of the recent overhaul is, of course, that the material is much more available to researchers.
-One researcher who has used the archive recently, Kelley Bassett.
+An organized archive is easier to navigate, but the greatest benefit of the recent overhaul is, of course, that the material is much more accessible to researchers.
+One researcher who has recently used the archive is Kelley Bassett.

-Kelley, originally from Minnesota, is a doctoral student at the Department of Forest Ecology and Management in Umeå.
-She is in her final year of a part-time doctoral project, researching the chemistry of tree wood.
-More specifically, she is looking at how nutrient availability in the forest changes over time – and what consequences this has for forest growth and carbon uptake.
+Kelley, originally from Minnesota, USA, is a doctoral student in the Department of Forest Ecology and Management in Umeå.
+She is in her final year of a part-time doctoral project, studying the biogeochemistry of stemwood.
+More specifically, she is examining how forest resource availability changes over time and what effects this may have on forest growth and carbon uptake.

 The past informs the future

-More specifically, Kelley Bassett is using the National Forest Inventory's bore core archive, which spans six decades, to find out how nitrogen and water availability has changed in Swedish forests.
-She is also investigating how wood density and carbon content have changed: knowledge that could be very useful in better estimating carbon stocks in boreal forests as a whole.
+Kelley is using the National Forest Inventory's tree-core archive, which spans seven decades, to examine how resource availability has changed in Swedish forests.
+She is also studying changes in wood density and carbon content, knowledge that could be very helpful in better estimating carbon stocks in boreal forests overall.

 Without the National Forest Inventory and the work carried out by Fredrik Johansson, Bassett's research would not have been possible.
 It was not obvious from the outset that the samples would be researched in this way.
 Rather, it was a classic example of saving material because it ‘might be useful’ and only realising much later that it was, in fact, a gold mine.